marinerhemant/MIDAS/README.md

 **** V5 Released ****

-Code for reduction of Near-Field and Far-Field High Energy Diffraction Microscopy (HEDM) data.
+Code for reduction of Near-Field and Far-Field High Energy Diffraction Microscopy (HEDM) data developed at Advanced Photon Source.

+In case of problems, contatct [Dr. Hemant Sharma](mailto:hsharma@anl.gov?subject=[MIDAS]).

 Neldermead is taken from [ASA047](http://people.sc.fsu.edu/~jburkardt/cpp_src/asa047/asa047.html) and modified to include constraints and use as CUDA kernels.